spuky/lunatone-dali-integration/README.md

 ## Configuration

+The integration can be configured in two ways:

+### Auto-discovery (Recommended)
 1. Go to Home Assistant's Configuration > Integrations
 2. Click the "+" button to add a new integration
 3. Search for "DALI2 IoT"
+4. If a DALI2 IoT device is found on your network, it will appear in the list
+5. Click on the device to add it

+### Manual Configuration
+1. Go to Home Assistant's Configuration > Integrations
+2. Click the "+" button to add a new integration
+3. Search for "DALI2 IoT"
+4. Select "Configure manually"
-4. Enter the IP address of your DALI2 IoT device
+5. Enter the IP address of your DALI2 IoT device

 ## Features